SENSORY EXPLORATION

 WHAT ROLE DOES NATURE PLAY?

 Nature is a complex environment with an abundance of unpredictable variables.
-Depending on if you go to the beach, forest, snow, or desert, you are bound to have different sensory input and responses.
-You ever wonder how some people survive the cold Alaska?
-Well their sensory processing and integration of the cold has a much higher threshold than other individuals.
-The external environment provides us the opportunity to connect and modulate incoming sensations which correlates with temperament, and personality factors such as anxiety, stress, agitation, depression, and self-esteem.
-Keeping that in mind, a peaceful, quiet, fresh smelling, white noise environment such as nature may have positive impact on their self-identity and personality trait.
+Depending on whether you go to the beach, forest, snow, or desert, you are bound to have different sensory inputs and responses.
+Have you ever wondered how some people survive the cold Alaska?
+Well, their sensory processing and integration of the cold have a much higher threshold than other individuals.
+The external environment provides us the opportunity to connect and modulate incoming sensations which correlate with temperament, and personality factors such as anxiety, stress, agitation, depression, and self-esteem.
+Keeping that in mind, a peaceful, quiet, fresh-smelling, white-noise environment such as nature may positively impact self-identity and personality traits.

 (Cole & Tufano, 2020)